-Building trust is obviously much easier when you can physically interact your fellow coop members.
-For international projects such as ours, this becomes much more difficult, as not everyone can simply drop by our office in Berlin to chat over a cup of coffee.
+Building trust is obviously much easier when you can physically interact with your fellow co-op members.
+For international projects such as ours, this becomes much more difficult, as not everyone can simply drop by our Berlin office for a cup of coffee.

-Fortunately, there may be a solution for securing trust in new, international cooperative structures like ours – the blockchain.
+Fortunately, blockchain technology may be a solution for securing trust in new, international co-operative structures like ours.

-The blockchain is a technology that allows a crypto-currency like Bitcoin to exist without a central bank, as it provides a secure, decentralized and most importantly, an un-editable record of all transactions.
+The blockchain is a technology that allows a crypto-currency like Bitcoin to exist without a central bank.
+It provides a secure, decentralized and (most importantly) an un-editable record of all transactions.
 Every exchange of Bitcoin is stored in the blockchain and shared by everyone.
 The key element is anonymity, for although all transactions are visible in the chain, the user identities are not.

-Where things get interesting is whether projects would want to create even more layers of interaction into the system, such as discussion and proposal processes.
+Things get even more interesting when we start to consider whether projects would want to create even more layers of interaction into the system — such as discussion and proposal processes.
 While we imagine that could create a great deal of extra “noise” within the chain, some organizations may find this to be a more transparent approach.
 (We visualize that all discussions around by-law revisions would happen outside the blockchain and would only enter the chain upon voting.)

 We’re hoping to work with a number of organizations and developers on creating a cooperative blockchain system that will exist independently of Resonate, serving the larger platform coop community that stands in need of the same apparatus.

-If any developers are interested to collaborate with us, please get in touch via our contact form.
+If any developers are interested in working with us, please get in touch.